 For a year plus some months now, I’ve been blogging more than I usually do and I’ve come to know so many wonderful bloggers – around the world.
 Truth be told, I haven’t been to any blogging event where I get to meet like-minded writers or photographers.
 I am not even familiar of many keyboard-tippers around Vienna.
-I know, such a lame and unfortunate life I lead as a blogger.
+I know, it’s such a lame and unfortunate life I lead as a blogger.

-So last year, I ‘met’ a momblogger who is nearer where I am than those others I’ve been interacting with.
+So last year, I ‘met’ a momblogger who is nearer where I am than others I’ve been interacting with.
 Rachelle, a mom of two based in Aalen, Germany, was like the constant blogger present on chat, on groups and those other social networks we utilize – we immediately became friends, albeit online.
 That includes hours of chit-chat, question and answers, sharing blogging tips and tricks, laughs, guffaws and sometimes sharing sentiments.
 Oh, don’t forget exchanges of German words and sentences too. ^_^

 Since Aalen is very near Nuremberg and Fuerth, which my family and I visit almost every year, we set a date to finally get to see each other personally…I anticipated it would be fun since my kids would also be able to meet hers, so we decided to rendezvous at someplace where the kids would enjoy: Playmobil!
 Kids at heart (read: us) will surely enjoy it there!